msg-systems/holmes-extractor/README.md

 The word-level matching and the high-level operation of structural matching between search-phrase and document subgraphs both work more or less as one would expect.
-What is perhaps more in need of further comment is the semantic analysis code subsumed in the `parsing.py` script as well as in the `language_specific_rules.py` script for each language..
+What is perhaps more in need of further comment is the semantic analysis code subsumed in the [parsing.py](https://github.com/msg-systems/holmes-extractor/blob/master/holmes_extractor/parsing.py) script as well as in the `language_specific_rules.py` script for each language.

-`SemanticAnalyzer` is an abstract class that is subclassed for each new
+`SemanticAnalyzer` is an abstract class that is subclassed for each
 language: at present by `EnglishSemanticAnalyzer` and `GermanSemanticAnalyzer`.
 These classes contain most of the semantic analysis code.
 `SemanticMatchingHelper` is a second abstract class, again with an concrete